NetworkedPlanet/website/_posts/2016-02-18-linked-data-101-making-data-linkable-tutorial.md

 All done!
 -----

 This article has guided you through the process of using [Level Up](http://levelup.networkedplanet.com) to convert CSV into 4-star linked data.
 In a real world scenario, this would be one step in a project which would start by looking at your data and first mapping out your own vocabulary of predicates.

-Feel free to use the comments below with any questions or feedback, Level Up is in beta release so please do let us know if you have [suggestions or feedback](http://levelup.networkedplanet.com/feedback) or [a copy of the converter software to run in house](/#contact) (important if you are working with personal data).
+Level Up is in beta release so please do let us know if you have [suggestions or feedback](http://levelup.networkedplanet.com/feedback) or [a copy of the converter software to run in house](/#contact) (important if you are working with personal data).

 <p class="text-center">
 <a class="btn-lg btn-primary" href="http://levelup.networkedplanet.com">Try it yourself at Level Up!</a>